Communities in Schools of Atlanta

 Bucket list: To lead a national nonprofit that has impact across the country

-Ed Chang is the founding director of RedefinED Atlanta, whose mission is to ensure a high-quality education for every student in the city.
+Ed Chang, as the founding director of RedefinED Atlanta, strives to ensure a high-quality education for every student in the city.
 A longtime champion of public schools, Chang began his career as a physical therapist before entering the education profession as a seventh-grade science teacher.
 He spent five years teaching at Martin Luther King Jr. Middle School in Southeast Atlanta before going on to found KIPP STRIVE Academy in 2009.
-Following that, Chang focused on coaching and strategy for school leaders and districts across the country.
+Following that, Chang focused on coaching and strategy for school leaders and districts across the country

 Education: Washington University, Mercer University (MA), National Louis University (CAS)